eightyeighteyes/tedd-talks/dem-talks/start-writing-tests.md

 you will spend less time in manual testing

+you will spend less time chasing down regressions (because you'll find them as soon as you write them

+## TESTING IS QA'S JOB

+no it’s not

+I mean, it is.
+But it’s not just QA’s job.
+Quality is an uncompromisable piece of sustainable software development and that takes mindfulness on everyone’s part

+Also, QA can’t find every bug

 ## I NEED A DATABASE TO TEST THAT

 if you're talking about unit tests, no you don't